call518/EYWA-on-Vagrant/README.md

  * Connect from any Host to VMs, then check below, (SSH Path: Client -> VR -> VM)

     ```bash
-    (SSH Key is already exist, so auto-login.)
+    (SSH Key is already exist, so auto-login.
+If prompt for password, then 'CTRL+C' and retry.)

     [on Any-Host]# ssh 192.168.33.101 (SSH Connect to 2-EYWA-Router-0)
     [on 2-EYWA-Router-0]# ip address